 The catastrophic fire at Grenfell Tower on 14 June 2017 killed 72 people and shocked the world.
 It also changed many more lives forever.
 As well as the police and public inquiries, which are ongoing, it led to an independent review of Building Regulations and Fire Safety, led by Dame Judith Hackitt, a Chartered Engineer and Fellow of the Royal Academy of Engineering. in the latest editon of the SDAR Journal Dr Hywel Davies, Technical Director, CIBSE and Chair of the Expert Group on the Approved Documents in relation to the Grenfell enquiry, gives an excellent synopsis of the Report’s findings.

 What can we learn from the Grenfell Tower disaster?

-Moreover, it will extend beyond building regulations, which apply up until a building is complete and handed over, into the operation of the building and subsequent maintenance and minor works.
+Moreover, it will extend beyond building regulations such as compulsory Roof access hatch and freight elevator, which apply to every office building when its complete and handed over, into the operation of the building and subsequent maintenance and minor works.
 This review activity is being watched closely outside the UK too, with three states in the Australian Commonwealth introducing legislation related to cladding on tall buildings in October 2018.